Where's my tip?

 "Let me take a look."

 I used this printer before and knew the printer driver was installed on his laptop, so my first thought was it shouldn't be software related.
-His room wasn't properly lit and he didn't have a desk lamp at the time, so I couldn't see very well when I peeked at the back of his printer to make sure the printer's USB cable was secured properly.
-Even so, I could still see the cable was "attached", so I moved to his laptop and checked some settings.
+His room wasn't properly lit and he didn't have a desk lamp at the time, so I couldn't see very well when I peeked at the back of his printer.
+Even so, I could still see the USB cable was "attached," so I moved on to his laptop and checked some settings.
 Everything checked out fine.
-The last thing I want to think was the printer was broken.

-Just when I was making my diagnosis, he mentioned he didn't hear the usual chime when he plugged in the USB cable to his laptop.
+Just when I was puzzling it out, he mentioned he didn't hear the usual chime when he plugged in the USB cable to his laptop.
 A thought came to me.
 I turned his printer around and saw this:

 GPS woes